 Continue reading for fascinating profiles of some of our veteran attorneys and staff.
 See our pro bono and news pages for information on how we are vindicating veterans’ rights.
 And check back regularly for updates on our veterans’ group and our veterans’ work.

-Click here to learn more about I.P.
+Click here to learn more about Derrick and his practice.

 Ted Bennett was commissioned in the Navy in May 1986.
 After his flight training in Florida and California, he and his wife Lisa were sent to a base near Tokyo, where Ted was assigned as a Naval Flight Officer aboard the USS Midway.
 During his time on the Midway, Ted flew missions in support of security during the 1988 Seoul Olympics, spent hundreds of hours on Cold War missions off the coast of the Soviet Far East, China, and Vietnam, protected neutral ships during the Iran-Iraq war, and flew 24 combat missions during the Gulf War.
 In 1991, Ted took orders to NATO’s military headquarters in Belgium, where Ted, Lisa, and later, baby Timothy, lived in a tiny farming village.
 From there, Ted flew missions in support of various NATO operations, including peacekeeping operations in the former Yugoslavia during its civil war.
 He resigned his commission in 1993 to attend law school.

 Click here to learn more about Ted and his practice.